cpske/ISP/code-quality/index.md

 Best Practices for Code Quality include:

 1. Consistently use a **coding standard** (coding style)
-2. Write document comments (Javadoc or Python docstring) using a standard
+2. Write document comments (Javadoc or Python docstring) using a standard format
-3. Use descriptive names
+3. Use descriptive names for classes, functions, and variables
 4. Strive for short functions (methods) that do just one thing
 5. Use return values instead of side effects where possible
 6. Avoid unexpected side effects.
 This includes the "command query separation principle".
 7. Review all your code.
 8. On a team project, ask others to review your code.
 9. Use tools to check your code.
-10. Refactor occasionally.
+10. Refactor to improve code.
 Many projects have a "refactoring day" when the only work done is review and refactoring.

 *Zen of Python* on Code Quality.
 At the Python interactive prompt, type: